ManticoreGamesInc/platform-documentation/src/api/uitext.md

 -- This variable will store the current size of the text outline local textOutlineSize = 0

--- This variable determins how large the text outline will be local outlineScale = 5
+-- This variable determines how large the text outline will be local outlineScale = 5

 -- Determines how often the text outline changes size